Peeled GarlicShelf Life, Storage, and Spoilage Guide

 7 days

-Store peeled garlic in a tightly sealed container or bag in the refrigerator to maintain freshness and prevent odors from affecting other foods.
-Do not store peeled garlic in oil at room temperature.
+Store peeled garlic in a clean, airtight container or a sealed plastic bag in the refrigerator.
+This prevents odor transfer and helps maintain freshness.
+Do not store peeled garlic in oil at room temperature due to the risk of botulism.

 Freezer